RunMat

 GitHub

-mesh — Create wireframe surface plots for grids, height fields, and MATLAB mesh style visualization.
+mesh — Create wireframe surface plots in MATLAB and RunMat.

 How mesh works